dotnet/designs/accepted/2021/logging-generator.md

 static partial void LogMethod(ILogger logger, System.Exception ex, System.Exception ex2);
 ```

-### Options

-The generator supports a global option that it recognizes:

-#### `PascalCaseArguments` : YES/NO
+### Case-insensitive parameter/template name support

-This will convert argument names to pascal case (from city to City) within the generated code such that when the ILogger enumerates the state, the argument will be in pascal case, which can make the logs nicer to consume.
-This defaults to YES.
+The generator does case-insensitive comparison between parameters in message template and log message argument names so when the ILogger enumerates the state, the argument will be picked up by message template, which can make the logs nicer to consume:

 ```csharp
 public partial class LoggingSample6